The final words of a popular spiritual hymn read:

 Second, many suppose that 1 Corinthians 13.8-13 argues that faith is transitory — belonging to the present age only.
 Since love is superior to faith (v.
 13), and since love “never fails,” faith itself, supposedly, must eventually fail.

 However, that passage expressly says: “and now abide faith.”
 The present tense suggests that which continues to remain.
-Oddly, brethren have quoted this passage to affirm the opposite of what it actually says!
-It is an exercise in exegetical gymnastics to use a passage which stresses the abiding nature of faith to teach the alleged non-abiding nature of faith.
+Oddly, Christians have quoted this passage to affirm the opposite of what it actually says!
+It is an exercise in exegetical gymnastics to use a passage that stresses the abiding nature of faith to teach the alleged non-abiding nature of faith.

 Why, then, is love superior to faith?
 It has nothing to do with its duration.
 Consider: